sagemath/sage/src/doc/en/developer/git_basic.rst

 .. _section-git-ssh:

-Git authentication through SSH
+Git Authentication through SSH
 ==============================

 In order to push changes securely to a remote repository, Git uses public-key cryptography.
-This section will show you how to set up the necessary cryptographic keys for Secure Shell (SSH).
+This section will show you how to set up the necessary cryptographic keys for the case that you want to use SSH(Secure Shell) protocol to authenticate your Git to GitHub.

 .. _section-github-ssh-key: